bombsimon/garmin-seaside/README.md

 -   Show current time, date and name of day
 -   Multiple color selections
--   Toggle battery percentage
+-   Configure when to show battery level (including always or never)
--   Show battery level in orange when less than or equal to 20%
+-   Option to increase font size for better readability
 -   Option to show step count

 ## Links and References